 Phaistos - Palace of King Radamanthys

-You can also visit Gortys, 17 km away from Phaistos, where it is said that Zeus made love to Europa under the plane tree.
-This is probably not allowed today unless you're a god...
+You can also visit Gortys, 17 kilometers away from Phaistos, where it is said that Zeus made love to Europa under the plane tree.

 Phaistos is 62 km south of Heraklion.
 Regular public transportation is available from Iraklion and Rethimnon.
 Travel agencies in Heraklion also offer day trips.

-Remains from Phaistos--the most famous called the Phaistós Disk-—are found in the Heraklion museum.
+Relics from Phaistos—the most famous called the Phaistós Disk-—are found in the Heraklion museum.

 The Lassithi Plateau

-I was first attracted to the Lassithi Plateau after seeing pictures of an idyllic landscape brimming with Greek cloth-sailed windmills powering irrigation pumps.
-Alas, there is electricity, and these windmills are no more, except for a few preserved ones for the show.
-But the plateau is still worth visiting, and it's still agricultural, ringed by small villages alive with the Greek spirit--and an interesting cave.
+You may have seen pictures of the Lassithi Plateau showing an idyllic landscape dotted with Greek cloth-sailed windmills powering irrigation pumps.
+But now there is electricity, and these windmills are no more, except for a few preserved ones.
+But the plateau is still worth visiting, and it's still agricultural, ringed by small villages alive with the Greek spirit, and there's an interesting cave.

 The best way to reach the Lassithi Plateau by car is by the road from Neapoli, an interesting market town in itself.
-There are buses from Heraklion (lines), the bus that stops in Malia and Neapoli goes on to Agios Nikolaos (timetable with prices).
+There are buses from Heraklion, and the bus that stops in Malia and Neapoli goes on to Agios Nikolaos.

-We enjoyed walking the ring road around the plateau, which is an oval trending east-west, 11 kilometers by 6, an area of 25 square kilometers that's quite recognizable in satellite photos.
-The walk is one of our favorite walks of Europe.
-There are 20 or so evocative and picturesque villages to visit.
+Enjoy walking the ring road around the plateau, which is an oval oriented east-west, 11 kilometers by 6 kilometers.
+There are 20 or so picturesque villages to visit.

-On a winding path west of Phychro is Dikteon Andron, the cave where Zeus was said to have been born. (or rather Rhea hid baby Zeus from his father Cronos to get raised there by a nymph).
-If you go by yourself, bring a flashlight, candles, or a torch.
+On a winding path west of Phychro is Dikteon Andron, the cave where Zeus was said to have been born.
+If you go by yourself, bring a flashlight and candles.
 People have used the cave as a place of worship through the ages.

-Crete has a number of options for places to stay, many along the waterfront--places you can walk to a beach from.
-HomeAway lists over 800 vacation rentals on Crete, from cottages and apartments to historic villas, many quite reasonably priced.
+Crete also has a number of vacation rentals, many along the waterfront—places you can walk to a beach from.
+One vacation rental site lists over 800 vacation rentals on Crete, from cottages and apartments to historic villas, many quite reasonably priced.

-For example, the Mirtos View Apartment Rental (book direct) has a number of small apartments for 2 to 4 people within walking distance of the sea and the 18 family-run taverns that line the seashore.
-You'll spend less than $100 per day for 2 people.
+For example, the Mirtos View Apartment Rental has a number of small apartments for two to four people within walking distance of the sea and the 18 family-run taverns that line the seashore.
 They'll rent you mountain bikes, or help you rent a car to get you there.